16 Old-Fashioned Christmas Towns You Should Visit

 Courtesy The Corning Museum of Glass

-Dotted with delightful settlements between stretches of magnificent forest and all that deep blue water, the southern Finger Lakes region transports visitors back to a simpler era during the holidays.
-Hornell is transformed into Whoville, with a Grinch-themed parade and townsfolk dressing as their favorite Dr. Seuss characters on November 30.
-Also, the nearby town of Corning hosts Sparkle on December 1, with carolers, fireworks, and photos with Santa in his Crystal House.
+Dotted with delightful settlements between stretches of magnificent forest and all that deep blue water, the Southern Finger Lakes region transports visitors back to a simpler era during the holidays.
+Hornell is transformed into Whoville, with a Grinch-themed parade and townsfolk dressing as their favorite Dr. Seuss characters.
+Also, the nearby town of Corning hosts Sparkle, with carolers, fireworks, and photos with Santa in his Crystal House.
 For more holiday nostalgia, get a look at these rare, vintage photos of Christmases past.

 Courtesy Cedarburg Chamber of Commerce

 This enchanting historic town is like a Norman Rockwell painting come to life during the holidays.
-Santa’s Cedarburg Workshop, open on weekends from Nov.
-23 through Dec.
-22, gives kids the chance to meet Mr. and Mrs. Claus inside a gingerbread house.
+Santa’s Cedarburg Workshop, open on weekends, gives kids the chance to meet Mr. and Mrs. Claus inside a gingerbread house.
 The restored Rivoli Theatre plays classic Yuletide films, and decorated windows and 1,000 glowing luminaries grace Washington Avenue to enchant and delight shoppers on Fridays.
 For those who want to do a good deed with their exercise, Santa’s Dash Away 5K raises money to help keep Santa’s Workshop free for families.

 Crested Butte, Colorado